MicrosoftDocs/windows-dev-docs/windows-apps-src/style/index.md

 <p>The Fluent Design System helps you create modern, clean UI that incorporates light, depth, motion, material, and scale.
 The guidelines in this section help you create a Fluent Design through color, typography, and new features such as [acrylic material](../style/acrylic.md) and [Reveal](../style/reveal.md).
 </p>

-<p>Design guidance and code examples that teach you how to define your UWP app’s personality through color, typography, and motion.</p>

-## UWP and the Fluent Design System

- How can you incorporate Fluent Design into your app?
-We're continually adding new controls and features that make it easy.
-Here's a list of current Fluent Design features for UWP:

-* [Acrylic](../style/acrylic.md) is a type of brush that creates semi-transparent surfaces.
-* [Parallax](../style/parallax.md) adds three-dimensional perspective, depth, and movement to scrolling content, such as lists.
-* [Reveal](../style/reveal.md) uses light to create a hover effect that illuminates interactive UI elements.
-* [Connected animations](../style/connected-animation.md) provide graceful scene transitions that improve usability by maintaining context and providing continuity.

-We've also updated our [design guidelines](https://developer.microsoft.com/windows/apps/design) (which you're current reading) so they're based on Fluent Design principles.

-<p>Learn how to apply Fluent Design to your app through color, typography, depth, light, material, and motion.</p>

 <div style="column-count: 2; column-gap: 40px; margin-top: 40px;">